Sada Abe loved Kichizo Ishida so much that even after murdering him, she kept his most prized "tool" as a keepsake.

 She was soon put on trial as curious crowds gathered outside the courthouse.
 Abe asked to be executed, but the court sentenced her to just six years.
 The sentence was eventually commuted and Abe walked free after serving five years in prison.

 She tried to keep a low profile at first, but the attention her case attracted persisted after her release.
-Taking advantage of the notoriety, she gave interviews and wrote an autobiography while a movie titled A Woman Called Abe Sada was made of her story.
+Taking advantage of the notoriety, she gave interviews and a book titled autobiography while a movie titled A Woman Called Sada Abe was made of her story.
 But eventually, she returned to work as a waitress.
 For the next 20 years, Abe remained a model employee.
 Then one day in 1970, she disappeared.

 There’s no record of Abe after this point.
 Some believe that she retreated to a nunnery where she lived out the rest of her days.
 But her ultimate fate is a mystery, adding another perplexing question in the bizarre case of Sada Abe.